 The members are responsible for the implementation of the project.
-The Secretariat will monitor the implementation but it will not take on the responsibility of any management task directly unless there are specific requests from the partners.
-The Secretariat will contribute to dissemination and valorization of the results of the project.
+The Secretariat will monitor the implementation process but it will not take on the responsibility of any management task directly unless there are specific requests from the members.
+The Secretariat will contribute through its communication tools to the dissemination and valorization of the results of the projects.
+The content of the dissemination is provided by the members when SERN is not part of the project partnership.